 Where IS Bansko?

 First, you’re probably wondering – where on earth is Bansko?
-Honestly, I didn’t know anything about it before coming from the festival, but it turned out to be one of my favorite places in Europe I’ve been to so far this summer.
+Honestly, I didn’t know anything about it before coming to the festival, but it turned out to be one of my favorite places in Europe I visited that summer!

-Bansko is a small mountain town in the south of Bulgaria, about two hours drive from the capital city, Sofia.
+Bansko is a small mountain town in the south of Bulgaria, about two hours’ drive from the capital city, Sofia.
+It’s one of the most beautiful places to visit in Bulgaria!

 Why live in Bansko?